Is a tankless water heater for you?

-For homes that use 41 gallons or less of hot water daily, demand water heaters can be 24%–34% more energy efficient than conventional storage tank water heaters.
+For homes that use 41 gallons or less of hot water daily, demand water heaters can be 24%–34% more energy-efficient than conventional storage-tank water heaters.
 They can be 8%–14% more energy efficient for homes that use a lot of hot water — around 86 gallons per day.
 You can achieve even greater energy savings of 27%–50% if you install a demand water heater at each hot water outlet.
-ENERGY STAR estimates that a typical family can save $100 or more per year with an ENERGY STAR qualified tankless water heater.
+ENERGY STAR estimates that a typical family can save $100 or more per year with an ENERGY STAR-qualified tankless water heater.

-The initial cost of a tankless water heater is greater than that of a conventional storage water heater, but tankless water heaters will typically last longer and have lower operating and energy costs, which could offset its higher purchase price.
+The initial cost of a tankless water heater is greater than that of a conventional storage water heater, but tankless water heaters will typically last longer and have lower operating and energy costs, which could offset their higher purchase price.
 Most tankless water heaters have a life expectancy of more than 20 years.
 They also have easily replaceable parts that extend their life by many more years.
 In contrast, storage water heaters last 10–15 years.

 Selecting a tankless water heater

 Before buying a tankless water heater in Virginia Beach, Norfolk, Chesapeake, Hampton, Newport News, Williamsburg, Yorktown, Suffolk, Portsmouth, Tabb, Grafton, Smithfield or James City County, our plumbers encouraged you to consider the following: